5E7EN/SongWut/asterisk/README.md

 # Asterisk

-Configured on a FreePBX server.
+Configured on a FreePBX server or standalone Asterisk w/ Docker.

 ## Setup